FranklysG/app.people.list/README.md

 ```

 #### Obvious remarks:
+- It's not mandatory, but it's interesting to have the backend running before running the frontend
 - It is highly necessary that both the backend and the frontend are running!

 ##### A Tip